-Figure 39: The four Solar Ambassadors discussing the new model of a solar cooker 31.
-RE-LAUNCH OF THE SDG HUB Just in time for the start of the World Scout Jamboree in South Corea, WOSM re-launched the online platform on the Sustainable Development Goals, the socalled SDG hub.
-It now appears in a more modern design, is easier to handle and contains digitalised materials about the Earth Tribe and Messenger of Peace Challenges.
+Figure 41: The four Solar Ambassadors discussing the new model of a solar cooker 32.
+RE-LAUNCH OF THE SDG HUB Just in time for the start of the World Scout Jamboree in South Korea, WOSM re-launched the online platform on the Sustainable Development Goals, the so-called SDG hub.
+It now appears in a more modern design, is easier to navigate and contains digitalised materials on the Earth Tribe and Messenger of Peace Challenges.
 Part of this is the content about Scouts Go Solar, where the platform leads the user through the process of getting the digital badges and becoming part of the Earth Tribe Family.
-This makes the whole procedure much easier, as scouts can earn their digital badges from wherever they are!
-On this platform, there are different experiments about solar and other renewable energies, among many other materials.
+This makes the whole process much easier, as scouts can earn their digital badges from wherever they are!
+On this platform, there are different experiments about solar and other renewable energies, among other useful materials.

-Figure 40: Printscreen of the new landing page of sdgs.scouts.org 32.
-SOLAR AMBASSADOR AT THE NATIONAL JAMBOREE IN IVORY COAST In Yamoussoukro, the 12^{th} Jamboree of the Catholic Scouts of Côte d'Ivoire took place from the 11^{th} to 21^{st} of August.
-This event, which at the same time marked the 85^{th} anniversary of the Catholic Scouts of Côte

-A collaboration between the World Organization of the Scouts Movement and Solafrica d'Ivoire, counted with a Global Development Village, where the scouts from Ivory Coast and the delegations from other countries could learn more about the different environmental initiatives of the Earth Tribe.
+Figure 42: Printscreen of the new landing page of sdgs.scouts.org 33.
+SOLAR AMBASSADOR AT THE NATIONAL JAMBOREE IN IVORY COAST In Yamoussoukro, the 12th Jamboree of the Catholic Scouts of Côte d'Ivoire took place from the 11th to 21st of August.
+This event, which at the same time marked the 85th anniversary of the Catholic Scouts of Côte d'Ivoire, counted with a Global Development Village, where the scouts from Ivory Coast and the delegations from other countries could learn more about the different environmental initiatives of the Earth Tribe.
 The very active new Solar Ambassador Clavaire Arnold facilitated a workshop for about 500 scouts about Scouts Go Solar, explaining to them the importance of using clean and sustainable energy, in order to reduce the dependency on fossil fuels, to help preserve the environment and to fight climate change.

-Figure 41: Solar panels, simple solar cookers and many other solar tools are shown to the scouts of different age groups during the National Jamboree at Ivory Coast 33.
+Figure 43: Solar panels, simple solar cookers and many other solar tools are shown to the scouts of different age groups during the National Jamboree at Ivory Coast 34.
 PRESENTING SGS AT THE NATIONAL CAMPOREE IN MEXICO From the 11th to 18th of August, the scouts of Mexico were celebrating their National Camporee in Veracruz, in the south-eastern part of the country.
 It is a huge camp, where thousands of scouts between 10 and 15 years participate.
 Under the slogan of this year's camporee, "Towards the adventure", the Solar Ambassador Alexis Ramírez and his team were offering activities regarding Earth Tribe and Scouts Go Solar.
-In these eight days, almost two thousand scouts have been informed about the Challenges and started taking action in these fields.
+In these eight days, almost two thousand scouts have been informed about the Challenges and were inspired to start taking action in these fields.